 “This visa-free privilege is a reflection of Taiwan's goodwill and friendship towards all Filipinos under the 'New Southbound Policy,' which aims to build stronger bilateral relations and closer people-to-people connectivity between Taiwan and the Philippines,” TECO stated in its announcement.

 Taiwan earlier implemented this visa-free policy on a trial basis from November 1, 2017, to July 31, 2018.

 For its part, the Philippines has positioned itself as the gateway of Taiwan for its New Southbound Policy.

 The policy was started in 2016 by President Tsai Ing-wen to expand Taiwan’s presence in the Indo-Pacific region.

-In addition to trade and tourism, Taiwan is also host to more than 150,000 Filipino workers.
+In addition to trade and tourism, Taiwan is also hosting more than 150,000 Filipino workers.

-According to TECO in the Philippines, there are also approximately 8,000 Filipinos who are married with Taiwanese, many of them fell in love at work.
+According to TECO in the Philippines, there are also approximately 8,000 Filipinos who are married to Taiwanese, many of them fell in love at work.